Coors Field: Reputation as a home run-friendly park

 Coors Field twice broke the major league record for home runs hit in a ballpark in one season.
 The previous record, 248, had been set at the Angels' original home of Wrigley Field in Los Angeles in 1961, its only year for major league ball.
 In Coors Field's first year, the home run total fell just 7 short of that mark, despite losing 9 games from the home schedule (or 1/9 of the normal 81) due to the strike that had continued from 1994.
 The next season, 1996, with a full schedule finally, 271 home runs were hit at Coors Field.
 In 1999, the current major league record was set at 303.
 The annual home run figure dropped noticeably in 2002, and has dropped below 200 starting in 2005.

 Although the number of home runs hit per season at Coors Field is decreasing, Coors Field still remains the most hitter friendly ballpark in the Major Leagues by a wide margin.
 From 2012 to 2015, the Colorado Rockies led the league in runs scored in home games, while being last in the league for runs scored in away games.
 This demonstrates the extreme benefit that Coors Field's low air density provides to hitters.

 One concern for the Rockies has been poor adjustment when playing road games at lower altitudes.
 The Rockies score an average of just 3.9 runs per road game, the lowest among all teams.
 This has had a detrimental effect on Colorado's all-time road record, which sits at 888–1352, or 39.6%, the worst in the majors.

-Rockies pitchers are more likely to finish with an ERA of at least 4, if not higher, and only Ubaldo Jiménez and Jhoulys Chacín maintained sub-4 ERAs during their Rockies tenure (3.66 and 3.84 respectively).